tithanayut/Plearncard/README.md

 # Plearncard

-This project is in process of active development.
+This is a work in progress.